Learn cPanel

 • 500 - Internal Server Error - Something with the communication between your website and the Web Server went wrong.
 Typically this can be caused by incorrect permissions set for the files and folders of your website or in case the website is producing some error when the Web Server is executing the website's code.

-Every one of these status codes is displaying a different error page including some in most cases insufficient information about the cause of the issue.
-To provide a more detailed explanation or to change the design of these pages cPanel provides you with a feature called "Error Pages".
-Using this feature you will be able to set a custom design and code for each of the error codes displayed by the Web Server.
-In the next lines of this tutorial, we will review in detail the "Error Pages" feature of cPanel.
+Every one of these status codes is displaying a different error page, including some, in most cases, insufficient information about the cause of the issue.
+To provide a more detailed explanation or to change the design of these pages, cPanel provides you with a feature called "Error Pages".
+Using this feature, you will be able to set a custom design and code for each of the error codes displayed by the Web Server.
+In the following lines of this tutorial, we will review the "Error Pages" feature of cPanel in detail.

 Accessing the Error Pages feature in cPanel